 1. How do you become an International Ambassador?

-Fill out an application here.
-Once your application has been reviewed and the International Student and Scholar Office believes you to be a strong candidate for the position, you will conduct an interview with a TU staff member.
-If offered the position, you must participate in a training program before assuming your role as International Ambassador.
+Once your application has been reviewed and the International Student and Scholar Office believes you to be a strong candidate for the position, you be invited to interview with a staff member.
+If offered the position, you must participate in a mandatory training program before assuming your role as an International Ambassador.

 2. Should you apply?